You Can Go Home Again

-The problem, of course, is that this is a very imperfect process.
-Our parents have inherited their own patterns from their own parents, families and culture and combined them into their own style.
-Very few of these emotional patterns are conscious; we rarely notice or examine them.
+The problem, of course, is that this is an imperfect process.
+Our parents have inherited their own patterns from their own parents, families, and culture and combined them into their own style.
+We remain unconscious of the majority of these emotional patterns; we rarely notice or examine them.
 This automatic process is why family emotional patterns are so often repeated generation to generation.
 When they work for us, they help us develop into caring, connected, loving human beings.
 When they don’t work well, we can be shaped by anxiety, demands, rigid roles and expectations, and inflexible rules for behavior.
 Of course, most of us have a unique, messy combination of both.

 It is hard to return home to our families.
 We want to behave well, but find our own reactions surprising and troubling.
-How can we stay connected in a more healthy way to the people and traditions we had growing up, without completely throwing them out?
-How can we be calmer under the stress of bad communication, or alcoholism, marital conflict, unspoken rivalries, disappointments or fear?
+How can we stay connected, in a healthy way, to the people and traditions we had growing up without completely starting over?
+How can we be calmer under the stress of bad communication, or alcoholism, marital conflict, unspoken rivalries, disappointments, or fear?

 Family systems theory understands the family as both the source of this emotional stress as well as the soil in which new, more flexible personal patterns of connection need to grow.
 How can we change our point of view of family and behave in slightly more helpful, relaxed ways?

-Firstly, we must recognize that we are part of that same family that makes us so confused.
+1. We must recognize that we are part of that same family that makes us so confused.
 We need to return to our families over time, in small amounts, and become a witness or observer of our family’s emotional process.
 We can enter into our family process as both participant and student.
 What do we notice?
-How do this family work?
+How does this family work?
 How do I participate in these patterns?
 What if I were to do something slightly different than before?

-And secondly, we make a steady effort to talk with, deal with, and know each member of our family one to one.
+2. We make a steady effort to talk with, deal with, and know each member of our family one to one.
 When we can have real, face to face relationships with the people in our extended emotional system, we stop behaving with them in old, rigid, familiar ways, and have to deal with them as people in the here and now.
-And not surprisingly, they have the same experience with us.
+And, not surprisingly, they have the same experience with us.

-© Copyright 2009 by Lynne Silva-Breen, MDiv, MA, LMFT, therapist in Burnsville, MN.
+© Copyright 2009 by Lynne Silva-Breen.
 All Rights Reserved.
+Permission to publish granted to GoodTherapy.org.

 This article was of much help to me,as I find it very stressful to go to my parents’ in the hloiday season and meet and be with all my aunts and uncles…I find it chaotic.Some of my cousins and even my own siblings enjoy the holiday season,but for some reason I don’t quite like it…